Canadian respiratory virus surveillance report: COVID-19

 Figure 2: Text description

-The first 8 weeks of the figure reflect the actual data from the National Genomic Database.
-The last 2 weeks reflect the nowcasted estimates.
-Nowcasting uses statistical models to estimate the current situation based on earlier trends.
-It provides estimates for the most recent weeks when the data is still accumulating and is therefore incomplete.
+The first 6 bi-weeks of the figure reflect the actual data from the National Genomic Database.
+The last 2 bi-weeks reflect the nowcasted estimates.

-Figure 3: COVID-19 variants in Canada, breakdown by week Updated: May 28, 2024, 9 am ET download COVID-19 weekly variant breakdown data in .csv format
+Figure 6: COVID-19 variants in Canada, breakdown by two week periods Updated: May 28, 2024, 9 am ET download COVID-19 weekly variant breakdown data in .csv format

 * Includes all descendant lineages, unless otherwise specified.